Day 17: Mindful communication

 The word mindfulness is a modern translation of the Pali word “sati” which can be more literally translated as remembering or recollection.

-This is very relevant to our practice as we try to “remember” to keep our attention on sounds, breath, or another person when in conversation.
+This is very relevant to our practice as we try to “remember” to keep our attention on sounds, breath, or another person during conversation.

-Conversations can be a great opportunity to practise being mindful.
+This is a great opportunity to practise mindful communication.
 With the speed of our lives and competing forces constantly pulling at our attention, mindfully listening is a truly precious gift.

 Experiment today with bringing your full attention to someone as they speak.